erikrose/blessings/docs/overview.rst

-If your program isn't attached to a terminal, such as piped to a program like *less(1)* or redirected to a file, all the capability attributes on *Terminal* will return empty strings.
+If your program isn't attached to a terminal, such as piped to a program like *less(1)* or redirected to a file, all the capability attributes on :class:`~.Terminal` will return empty strings.
 You'll get a nice-looking file without any formatting codes gumming up the works.

-If you want to override this, such as when piping output to ``less -r``, pass argument ``force_styling=True`` to the *Terminal* constructor.
+If you want to override this, such as when piping output to *less -r*, pass argument value *True* to the :paramref:`~.Terminal.force_styling` parameter.

-In any case, there is a *does_styling* attribute on *Terminal* that lets you see whether the terminal attached to the output stream is capable of formatting.
+In any case, there is a :attr:`~.Terminal.does_styling` attribute that lets you see whether the terminal attached to the output stream is capable of formatting.
 If it is *False*, you may refrain from drawing progress bars and other frippery and just stick to content::